liferay/liferay-docs/discover/deployment/articles-dxp/08-liferay-enterprise-search/08-xpack-security.markdown

     This generates a ZIP file.
 Unzip the contents somewhere safe.

-2. Generate X.509 certificates and private keys using the new CA. For example:
+2. Generate X.509 certificates and private keys using the CA from Step 1.
+For
+   example:

         ./bin/x-pack/certutil cert --pem --ca-cert /path/to/ca.crt --ca-key /path/to/ca.key --dns localhost --ip 127.0.0.1 --name localhost